-Storm Brendan is on its way to Ireland and Met Éireann has issued an Orange Wind Warning for the entire country.
-With this Orange Wind Warning in place, we can expect wind speeds which may gust to between 100 and 120km/h.
+Storm Barra is on its way to Ireland and Met Éireann has issued Red, Orange and Yellow Wind Warnings for the entire country.
+With these Wind Warnings in place, we can expect wind speeds which may gust over 130km/h.

 Power outages may occur during storms when overhead power lines are damaged by fallen trees, debris and branches.
 Homes along coastal areas are often at a higher risk of losing electricity.

 If your home is affected by a storm related outage, the good news is that ESB Networks are pretty quick in repairing faults.
 In 2020, homeowners waited an average of 107 minutes to get power back to their homes after a storm hit their area.
 The longest period of outage for any one customer in 2020 was for 5717 minutes (4 days) as a result of larger outage during Storm Ellen/Francis in August 2020.

 It is highly likely that some homes will be impacted by outages later so in our blog today we would like to share with you our best advice to take if your home goes dark.